FusionAuth/fusionauth-example-python-jwt/README.md

 # JWT examples in python

-This is a sample application showing JWT manipulations with python.
+This is a sample application showing JWT creation and verification with python.

 ## Prerequisites